-- Only credits for bona fide graduate courses can be transferred.
-Graduate courses co-scheduled with undergraduate courses are not accepted. - No more than 9 credits of graduate courses can be transferred.
-Students who took approved courses at Stony Brook can transfer up to 12 credits. - In order to be counted towards graduation, the credits must be evaluated by one of our faculty members.
-The evaluation must establish an equivalence between a course being transferred from another institution to a Computer Science course in Stony Brook, which is accepted as part of the graduation requirements.
-The faculty member must be one of those who is teaching the corresponding graduate course on a regular basis. - Graduate courses that do not meet the previous requirement can be transferred without being counted towards graduation.
-This can sometimes be useful because students who have earned 24 graduate credits of any kind need to be registered for only 9 credits (instead of 12) in order to have full status.
-Therefore, gaining this status early might reduce tuition liability.
+- In order to be counted towards graduation, the credits must be evaluated by one of our faculty members.
+The evaluation must establish an equivalence between a course being transferred from another institution to a Computer Science course at SUNY Korea, which is accepted as part of the graduation requirements.
+The faculty member must be one of those who are teaching the corresponding graduate course on a regular basis. - Graduate courses that do not meet the previous requirement can be transferred without being counted towards graduation.